 A. Except as otherwise provided in this section, all appeals of discretionary decisions of the advisory agency under this chapter shall be made pursuant to Chapter 2.88 of this title.

-B. If the advisory agency has determined under subsections (A) and (B) of Section 17.52.020 to deny issuance of a certificate or conditional certificate for some of the parcels in an application on the basis that they have not been divided from all contiguous property, but has also determined that the remainder of the parcels sought to be recognized in the application have been divided from all contiguous property, a notice of appeal of the denial of the issuance of a certificate or conditional certificate for the portion of the property determined not to have been divided from all contiguous property shall be filed no earlier than the time for filing a notice of appeal of the issuance of the certificate or conditional certificate for the parcels determined to have been divided from all contiguous property.
-No person other than the applicant or owner (if different) may appeal the decision of the advisory agency to deny an application or portion thereof under subsections (A) and (B) of Section 17.52.020.

-C. If the advisory agency has determined under subsection (D) of Section 17.52.020 that one or more of the parcels sought to be recognized in the application were divided in violation of the provisions of the Subdivision Map Act, any predecessor statutes, or any ordinance of the county enacted pursuant thereto, in effect at the time of the division, the time for filing notice of appeal of that decision shall not commence until the time for filing notice of appeal of the issuance of the conditional certificate for such parcels.
-No person other than the applicant or owner (if different), may appeal the decision of the advisory agency to deny issuance of a certificate or expedited certificate pursuant to subsection (C) of Section 17.52.020.

-D. The decision of the advisory agency to grant a certificate, corrected certificate, expedited certificate, corrected expedited certificate, or corrected conditional certificate for any parcel shall be final and no person may appeal such decision of the advisory agency to the board.
+B. The decision of the advisory agency to grant or deny a certificate, corrected certificate, expedited certificate, corrected expedited certificate, or corrected conditional certificate for any parcel shall be final and no person may appeal such decision of the advisory agency to the board.

 E. No person other than the applicant, owner (if different), or any person who was required to be given mailed notice under this chapter may appeal to the board the decision of the advisory agency to issue a conditional certificate or amended conditional certificate unless prior to the date of decision of the advisory agency to issue the conditional certificate or amended conditional certificate such person filed a written comment with the advisory agency regarding the application, including any comment relating to the environmental determination filed with the planning department during the public review period.